Looking At Cameco's Recent Whale Trades - Cameco (NYSE:CCJ)

-A whale with a lot of money to spend has taken a noticeably bearish stance on Cameco.
+Someone with a lot of money to spend has taken a bullish stance on Cameco CCJ.

-Looking at options history for Cameco CCJ we detected 10 strange trades.

 What's The Price Target?